 Dropping the listing price of a home below fair market value is a strategic move to roll associated costs of damage into the value.

-This essentially admits to issues with the home (you will be disclosing them to the buyer) and giving financial concessions to give the buyer liquidity to fix these issues moving forward.
+This essentially admits to issues with the home (you will be disclosing them to the buyer) and giving financial or seller concessions to give the buyer liquidity to fix these issues moving forward.

 While this option can squeeze as much value as possible out of the home, you’ll still need to pay for a real estate agent, listing fees, staging costs, and other associated costs of selling your house on the open real estate market.

 Even if you fix the mold problem, residual effects of it can leave your house sitting on the market longer, costing you every minute.

 We give you a cash offer for your house in ‘as is’ condition to make selling a house after mold remediation or before, easy.
 Selling a house with mold problems can cost you thousands, even tens of thousands of dollars, especially when it involves broken plumbing, roof leaks, and other detrimental problems.